Advancing ICM - Interpreting the Human Form: Concepts

 In this post, I explore how an unexpected bug led to a set of new and exciting results - adding another creative option to my toolbox.

-extending blur - part 2
+Bluristic - extending the blur - part 2

 In an earlier post I discussed basic testing of the Bluristic long exposure app.